 The brainstem controls automatic processes including breathing, heart rate, digestion, sleeping, and waking.
 It lies at the base of the cerebrum and cerebellum, sending messages from these areas to the spinal cord.

 Brain anatomy is very complex, containing many more subdivisions, structures, and functions than those listed above.
-This information constitutes a basic understanding of a bodily organ with many responsibilities in keeping us alive and making us who we are.
+This information provides a basic understanding of a bodily organ with many responsibilities in keeping us alive and making us who we are.

 If you are looking for an effective solution for your rehabilitation needs, consider the NEOFECT line of Smart Rehabilitation products.
 Our neurorehabilitation products include support from occupational therapists to maximize functional gains.
 Please call (866) 534-4989 or email firstname.lastname@example.org for further inquiry.